Skip to main content

 ✅ Better Based on the reliability, judgment, and follow-through I saw during [Project or Role], I strongly recommend [Candidate Name] for [Position or Program].

-The closing should not fade into a generic sentence.
-Restate the recommendation, connect it to the opportunity, and make it easy for the reader to follow up.
+Do not let the closing fade into a generic sentence.
+Restate your recommendation, connect it to the opportunity, and make it easy for the reader to follow up.

 Try closing lines like these: